WebCakes/flex-widget/README.md

 **Always use a [child theme](https://codex.wordpress.org/Child*Themes) to make changes if you acquired your theme from a third-party and you expect it to be updated.
 Otherwise, you run the risk of losing your customizations.**

-### That's great but how do I filter by specific widget?
+### That's great but I have many flex widgets in my sidebar, can I template them individually?

 Well, using the Widget Template field within the widget, you can effectively filter either from the general `{theme}/flex-widget/widget.php` template or from a sidebar specific `{theme}/flex-widget/{sidebar_id}_widget.php` template.